Alan J. Auerbach: Destination-Based Cash Flow Tax

 The concept gained prominence in U.S. tax policy discussions following its inclusion in the Republican Party's 2016 policy paper, A Better Way: Our Vision for a Confident America.
 This proposal advocated reducing the corporate tax rate from 35% to 20%, offsetting revenue losses with a border-adjustment tax on imports consumed domestically.
 Auerbach theorized that the border-adjustment tax would lead to a strengthening of the U.S. dollar by about 25%, offsetting potential cost increases for consumers and rendering the tax value-neutral.

-Critics have raised concerns about the DBCFT's compliance with international trade agreements, its administrative complexity, and potential transitional effects on trade balances and exchange rates.
 The World Trade Organization (WTO) compliance of such a tax has been debated, with some experts, such as Itai Grinberg, proposing ways to structure the tax to align with WTO rules.
 Additionally, some corporate interests and policymakers have expressed opposition due to fears of increased consumer costs and retaliatory trade measures by other countries.

 Auerbach further detailed the benefits and mechanisms of the DBCFT during his testimony before the Tax Subcommittee of the U.S. House of Representatives Committee on Ways and Means in December 2023.
-He emphasized the tax's ability to create a stable, competitive environment for businesses, eliminate profit-shifting incentives, and simplify tax compliance by focusing on consumption rather than production.
-Auerbach also addressed misconceptions about the DBCFT, including concerns about trade distortion and regressivity, providing evidence and theoretical frameworks to support the tax's neutrality and progressive implications.

 Generational accounting

 In their 1991 paper "Generational Accounts: A Meaningful Alternative to Deficit Accounting", Alan Auerbach, Jagadeesh Gokhale, and Laurence J. Kotlikoff introduced generational accounting as an alternative to traditional deficit accounting for evaluating fiscal policies.
 They argued that conventional deficit metrics were arbitrary and failed to capture the intergenerational implications of fiscal policy.
-Generational accounting provided a framework to assess the lifetime net tax burden (taxes minus transfers) imposed on different generations under existing policies, revealing that future generations faced significantly higher fiscal pressures compared to current ones.
-The authors urged policymakers to address these imbalances to ensure intergenerational equity.
-Their work also demonstrated how the methodology could analyze policy impacts, prioritizing long-term sustainability over short-term measures.

 Auerbach co-edited Generational Accounting around the World, a seminal work published in 2007 by the University of Chicago Press.
-The work explored the global application of generational accounting in assessing fiscal sustainability.
-The book featured analyses from 23 nations.